-The outlook for the business, as a result of our sustained and continuing investments, is strong and the Group's addressable market is now significantly greater.
-Equals has created a payments platform comprising international and domestic payments, card payments and banking services underpinned by exceptional technology and direct connections to multiple payment networks.
+The outlook for the business, as a result of our sustained and continuing investments combined with our excellent people, remains strong.
+In addition, the Group's addressable market is now significantly greater with our expansion into Europe and increased distribution channels.
+Equals has created a payments platform comprising international and domestic payments, card payments and current account services underpinned by exceptional technology and direct connections to multiple payment networks.